Colin Firth is the undoubted king of British period dramas!

 Based on Michael Ondaatje’s novel, this romantic war movie from 1996 co-starred Firth alongside British period drama regulars Ralph Fiennes and Kristin Scott Thomas.

 The story follows the badly burned Laszlo de Almasy as he reveals his past to a young nurse in an Italian monastery towards the end of World War II.

 The English Patient was nominated for an incredible twelve Oscars, winning nine at the 69th Academy Awards.

-The English Patient is available on Amazon.
+The English Patient is available to watch on Amazon Prime Video.